RLittlesII/reactiveui.net/input/docs/handbook/routing/routing.md

 # Routing in ReactiveUI

     ReactiveUI takes a View Model First approach to navigation.
-ReactiveUI considers this navigation event Routing.
+ReactiveUI calls this navigation event Routing.

 ## `IScreen`
     Your applications implementation of `IScreen` needs